 Members meet as required and at least once a year.

-To meet ESFA Academy Trust Handbook requirements, the following information is also provided for each of the Members - date of appointment and termination (if applicable), relevant business and pecuniary interests below.
+To meet ESFA Academy Trust Handbook requirements, the following information is also provided for each of the Members on the left hand side of this page - date of appointment and termination (if applicable), relevant business and pecuniary interests below.